The Teacher Shortage Is Real. Little Is Being Done About It.

 “[I buy] reeds, valve oil, solos, candy/snacks as rewards, drum sticks, cork grease, some office supplies (especially tape), lesson books, etc,” Taylor said.
 “I also buy food for their after-concert celebrations.”

-In short, the teacher shortage is not going away any time soon.
+In short, the teacher crisis is not going away any time soon.
 Unless change starts to happen, the crisis will only get worse.